+ASSESSMENT

+Course Mark: Theory Tests 45%

+Assignment: 10%

+Practical portfolio 45%

+Examination: Continual Assessment

 Final Mark: Course mark (100%)

 SYLLABUS: Various landscape design approaches, influences and aspects that contribute to the creation of aesthetically pleasing, and functionally landscapes are studied.
 The landscape design process is then activated in terms of developing design solutions based on site characteristics and client needs.
-Focus is placed on a) Establishing the project brief; b) Surveying and analysing the site; c) Developing a design concept; d) Drawing and presenting a basic landscape plan; and finally preparing estimates.
-An understanding of plant characteristics is emphasised in plant selection and various drawing and communication techniques are presented to enhance client and designer relationships.
+Focus is placed on a) Establishing the project brief; b) Surveying and analysing the site; c) Developing a design concept; d) Drawing

+and designer relationships.